aaronryank/shortC/README.md

 # shortC
 shortC is a "programming language" for code golfing.
 Frequently-used C functions/keywords are shortened into capital letters.

-To build the 'interpreter', type `make`.
+Command to build the "interpreter": `make`.

-To compile a shortC program, type `./shortC <SHORTSOURCEFILE.sc >CSOURCEFILE.c && gcc CSOURCEFILE.c`.
+Command to compile a shortC program: `./shortC <SHORTSOURCEFILE.sc >CSOURCEFILE.c && gcc CSOURCEFILE.c`.

 shortC automatically inserts closing quotes, closing double-quotes, final semicolon and closing curly-braces.
-It also auto-inserts a semicolon before a function-closing curly-brace.
+It also auto-inserts a semicolon before each final closing curly-brace.

 Here are the conversions that shortC currently performs: